 Infant ventilators for which the Europlaz Flow Sensor is 100% compatible:

-Infant ventilators using hotwire technology for which the Europlaz flow sensor is 100% compatible:
+Infant ventilators using hotwire technology for which the Europlaz flow sensor is not 100% compatible but could potentially be adapted with sideport technology:

 • Draeger Babylog8000